 How have we made a difference?

-2018/19- Meteors started building a graph on our bottom corridor ECOboard to show daily energy use (08:30 to 15:30) on days chosen both at random and when something specific was happening (eg 'Dark Day', extreme weather etc).
-Our average monthly energy consumption is lower so far than last year.
+2018/19- Meteors started building a graph on our bottom corridor ECOboard to show daily energy use (08:30 to 15:30) on days chosen both at random and when something specific happened (eg 'Dark Day', extreme weather etc).
+Our average monthly energy consumption this year was lower than last year.

 2016- Our school got a new boiler.
 Meteors worked closely with our caretaker and bursar to monitor and suggest changes to our heating times and temperatures.
 This led to reduced energy use and lower energy costs over the next 2 years.